briis/hass-weatherflow2mqtt/README.md

 - `MQTT_PASSWORD`: The password used to connect to the mqtt server.
 Leave blank to use Anonymous connection.
 Default value is _blank_
 - `MQTT_DEBUG`: Set this to True, to get some more mqtt debugging messages in the Container log file.
 Default value is _False_
 - `DEBUG`: Set this to True to enable more debug data in the Container Log.
 Default is _False_
 - `STATION_ID`: Enter your Station ID for your WeatherFlow Station.
 Default value is _blank_.
+The correct STATION_ID is the number that you see when you access your Station from the Tempest Web APP.
+For example when you are on https://tempestwx.com/station/XXXXX/
 - `STATION_TOKEN`: Enter your personal access Token to allow retrieval of data.
 If you don't have the token [login with your account](https://tempestwx.com/settings/tokens) and create the token. **NOTE** You must own a WeatherFlow station to get this token.
 Default value is _blank_
 - `FORECAST_INTERVAL`: The interval in minutes, between updates of the Forecast data.
 Default value is _30_ minutes.
 - `briis/weatherflow2mqtt:<tag>`: _latest_ for the latest stable build, _dev_ for the latest build (may not be stable due to development/testing build).
 Once dev build is verified latest build and dev will be identical.
 Latest features will be tested in dev build before released to latest.